 Recipe Tips and Notes

-- If you can’t find fresh strawberries you can use frozen for the simple syrup.
-Allow them to come to room temperature prior to cooking in the water and sugar.
+- Frozen strawberries work too.
+If fresh, ripe strawberries aren’t available, frozen ones work great for the simple syrup.
+Just let them come to room temperature before cooking them in the water and sugar.

-- Margaritas on the rocks can be made in advance.
-Shake and store the mixture without ice in an airtight container in the refrigerator for up to 2 days.
+- Make margaritas ahead.
+Mix up margaritas on the rocks in advance by shaking all the ingredients (without ice) and storing the mixture in an airtight container in the refrigerator for up to 2 days.
+Add ice when you’re ready to serve.

-- Keep a couple of cocktail glasses in the freezer until you are ready to serve, as it will keep your margaritas colder a little longer.
+- Chill your glasses.
+Keep a couple of cocktail glasses in the freezer until you’re ready to serve.
+This keeps your margaritas colder for longer.

 Frequently Asked Questions